firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/AutoCounter.rst

 ------------------------------

 AutoCounter enables the addition of ad-hoc counters using the ``PerfCounter`` function.
-The ``PerfCounter`` function takes 3 arguments: A UInt signal to be counted, a counter label, and the counter description.
-Here is an example counter declaration:
+The ``PerfCounter`` function takes 3 arguments: A UInt signal encoding an event increment, a counter label, and the counter description.
+The increment indicates the number of times the event of occurs in a single cycle and will be added on every simulated cycle to the generated performance counter.
+An increment can be boolean, with true implying the event occured (once) in the cycle, or multibit, to capture events that occur more than once in a cycle.
+We show two examples of using the ``PerfCounter`` function below.

 .. code-block:: scala

-    midas.targetutils.PerfCounter(s1_pc, "s1_pc", "stage 1 program counter")
+    midas.targetutils.PerfCounter(en_clock, "gate_clock", "Core clock gated")
+    // A multibit example
+    midas.targetutils.PerfCounter(insns_ret, "iret", "Instructions retired")

 Building a Design with AutoCounter